 A number of actions have resulted from the checks and Northwards has developed a two-to-three-year timetable to complete all the recommended Type 4 FRA works, following discussions with the consultant and the fire service.
 In the vast majority of cases, this work will be included as part of our ongoing investment programme and includes fitting sprinklers in every flat, following the council’s decision to do so.

 - checking fire precautions where electrical cables have been installed

 - inspecting lift shafts to ensure fire precautions are robust

 - assessing fire seals around waste pipes

 The FRA Type 4 reports are technical and complex documents.
-If you would like to see one, please email our fire safety manager, firstname.lastname@example.org, who will be happy to meet with you to discuss the content and answer any questions you may have.
+If you would like more information, please email our fire safety manager, email@example.com, who will be happy to meet with you to discuss the content and answer any questions you may have.